Decoding quantum information via the Petz recovery map: Introduction

 \subsection{Main result}

 Our main result in this paper is proving a lower bound on $\Q{n}{\eps}(\cN)$ of the form

-Here $V_\eps(\cN)$ is an $\eps$-dependent characteristic of the channel $\cN$ which we call the $\eps$-\emph{quantum dispersion} (cf.~\Cref{sec:entropies}); it takes one of two values for the ranges $\eps\in (0,1/2)$ and $\eps\in(1/2,1)$, respectively.
+Here $V_\eps(\cN)$ is an $\eps$-dependent characteristic of the channel $\cN$ which we call the $\eps$-\emph{quantum dispersion}; it takes one of two values for the ranges $\eps\in (0,1/2)$ and $\eps\in(1/2,1)$, respectively, as defined in \eqref{v-eps} in \Cref{sec:entropies}.
 Moreover, $\Phi^{-1}(\eps)$ denotes the inverse of the cumulative distribution function of the standard normal distribution (cf.~\Cref{sec:notation}).
 We refer to a bound of the form \eqref{eq:SOE-Petz} as a {\em{second order achievability bound}}.

 The significance of our proof of~\eqref{eq:SOE-Petz} is that at the decoder we use the \emph{Petz recovery map}~\cite{Petz88}, also known as the \emph{transpose channel}.
 In previous proofs of achievable bounds on quantum capacity using the \emph{decoupling theorem} \cite{HHWY08,DBWR14}, the decoding map is only given implicitly, its existence being guaranteed by Uhlmann's Theorem.
 In our proof however, the decoding map is introduced explicitly and depends solely on the code space.
 We will explain our method in some detail in \Cref{sec:overview}.